-It's time to celebrate one of the great honky-tonk heroes.
-An Americana legend and a Texas Country Music Hall of Fame member.
-We're talking about Billy Joe Shaver.
-The Texas-born, guitarist, singer, and songwriter has written some of the greatest Outlaw Country songs of all time, both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, and Elvis Presley, from whom Shaver's songs were in high demand.
-The man has written songs performed by Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels and Nanci Griffith.
+Honky-tonk hero, Americana legend and Texas Country Music Hall of Fame member Billy Joe Shaver wrote some of the greatest country songs of all time both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, Elvis Presley, Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels and Nanci Griffith.

-Billy Joe Shaver songs (and songwriting) are everywhere, even beyond country music.
-Heck, the man was mentioned in a Bob Dylan song.
-That's how beloved he is.
-The singer-songwriter even sings the theme to the Cartoon Network show Squidbillies.
-These days, Shaver is still cranking out beloved songs.
-His 2014 album Long in the Tooth charted on Billboard's Top Country Albums chart.
+The Texas-born guitarist, singer and songwriter was a seminal member of the Outlaw Country movement.
+His songs (and his songwriting) are everywhere, even beyond country music.
+Heck, the man was mentioned in a Bob Dylan song ("I Feel a Change Comin' On.")
+Shaver even sang the theme to the Cartoon Network show Squidbillies.
+In 2014, his album Long in the Tooth charted on Billboard's Top Country Albums chart.

 10. "Black Rose"

-From Shaver's best album, Old Five and Dimers Like Me, which is considered a classic in the outlaw country genre, this song (and album) is one of the greats.
+From one of Shaver's best albums, Old Five and Dimers Like Me (a classic in the outlaw country genre), this song is one of the greats.
 Period.

 9. "Ride Me Down Easy"

-From his self-titled album released in 1982, Billy Joe's just asking for some merciful heartbreak.
-The song was a hit for Bobby Bare.
+From his self-titled album, released in 1982, Billy Joe's just asking for some merciful heartbreak.
+The song was also a hit for Bobby Bare.

 8. "You Asked Me To"